Anu1996rag/LogisticRegressionHyperParameterTuning/README.md

-# Logistic Regression HyperParameter Tuning
+# Logistic Regression Hyper Parameter Tuning
 This is to understand the concept of Parameter Tuning of Logistic Regression using GridSearchCV and understand the StreamLit library to build a data app.

 In this project , I tried to understand the concept of **hyper parameter tuning in Logistic Regression**.</br>